happybeing/vdash/README.md

 ## Install using Linux package manager

 `vdash` has been packaged for debian thanks to the generous efforts of Jonas Smedegaard.
-From late 2023 it will begin to be available in many downstream Linux distributions, but due to the pace of updates the packaged version is likely to be behind the version published at crates.io which is always up to date.
+From 2024 it will begin to be available in many downstream Linux distributions, but due to the pace of updates the packaged version is likely to be behind the version published at crates.io which is always up to date.

 You can check the status of package `safe-vdash` in your distribution and choose whether to install from there or get the most recent version as explained below.